Hillside Student Community School Expectations for Students 2022-2023

 - To keep our neighbors happy, the dead-end street and the back (west) of the main building are off limits during school hours.

-- Shoes and shirts—along with other appropriate clothing—are required at all times.
+- Shoes and shirts—along with other clothing appropriate for the weather and activity—are required at all times.

 - Please avoid clothing which is distracting including clothing or decorations that promote violence, drugs, or alcohol use.